opensorcerer20/quizapp/README.md

 -   couldn't see a way to test random sort
 -   if you get error "you probably forgot to export..." make sure you use the right import eg "import {FlipCard}..." or "import FlipCard..."
 -   cant console log the "response" when fetching a file
--   oops, dont nest "safe area"
+-   oops, dont nest "safe area" components, it causes problems
 -   how to "reset" a reused react component: change the key="" attribute; that tells react that it's a totally different component, and it discards the previous
     -   this was needed for when a card is flipped, then the next question clicked; the card was still flipped, so the answer for the next question was visible
 -   how to get a drawer: for expo, it has documentation at https://docs.expo.dev/router/advanced/drawer/